mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

   UnicodeDecodeError: 'utf-8' codec can't decode byte 0xe4 in position 1855: invalid continuation byte
   ```

-- the file can automatically be converted to a tab delimited text file using libreoffice.
+- the file can also be automatically converted to a tab delimited text file using libreoffice.
   Check the details for the conversion here: https://wiki.openoffice.org/wiki/Documentation/DevGuide/Spreadsheets/Filter_Options

   ```bash